- Fee assured

 He has completed 2 specialist knee fellowships; at Imperial College London, where he developed the clinical application of robotic knee replacement; and in Queensland, Australia, where he underwent specialist training in sports knee surgery, osteotomy, and knee arthroplasty.

-He also spent one year at the RPA hospital in Sydney, where he was trained in and performed complex orthopaedic trauma surgery.
+He also undertook a one year fracture fellowship at the RPA hospital in Sydney, where he was trained in and performed complex orthopaedic trauma surgery.

 Barry is a graduate of the University of Sheffield Medical School, where he also completed early surgical training.
 Upon moving to London, he successfully joined the prestigious Percival Pott orthopaedic training rotation which included specialist knee and trauma training at St.Bartholomews, The Royal London, and The Royal National Orthopaedic Hospital, Stanmore.
 He joined the UK Specialist Register for Trauma and Orthopaedic Surgery in 2015